-Using the Tusculum College Campus WIFI
+Using the Tusculum University Campus WIFI

-Tusculum College has invested nearly $750,000.00 to provide students with wireless service across the Greeneville campus both inside all buildings as well as outside areas.
+Tusculum University has invested nearly $750,000.00 to provide students with wireless service across the Greeneville campus both inside all buildings as well as outside areas.
 The technology used is a Cloud based “mesh” technology which means that a person could connect on one side of campus and travel across campus staying connected whether inside or outside of campus buildings.

 Currently WIFI service supports two bands, 2.4 GHz and 5 GHz.
 Most devices such as cell phones, gaming consoles etc…. use the 2.4 band which is the reason for having an adapter that supports the 5 GHz band.
 Any wireless device should have a dual band WI-FI certified adapter that supports the 802.11n technology.
 This will allow the device to use the 5 GHz band which supports a better connection with less interference.
 The 2.4GHz band is used by most devices which in turn causes more interference as devices compete against each other for signal strength

 Password – contact help desk for this if you do not already have it.

 Tusculum University students living on campus have the option to upgrade their Internet connections to a broadband service provided by College Cable Services.

 Under the agreement, College Cable Services offers an optional high speed broadband cable modem Internet service in all Tusculum University residence halls and campus houses.